The Jazz Guitarist's Survival Guide

 First, Diatonic Chord Substitutions:

-It is easy to find chords with common notes in the context of a key signature.
+It is easy to find chords with common notes with the help of a key signature.
 Go ahead and examine the 7 chords in a given key.
 You will find that every chord has an alternative.
 The way to find these is simple: each diatonic sub is separated by a diatonic third.
-Let's explore this.